End-to-End Service and Diagnostic Operations Architecture for IoT and Wearable Device Ecosystem

 |

-📸 Visual 1: Routine Test Procedure Document Example – 45+ Step Test Algorithm and Decision Tree (Representative.)
+📸 Visual 1: Routine Standard Test Procedure Document Extract – 45+ Step Algorithm and Binary Decision Tree (Representative.)

 New Reporting Architecture

-Weekly Tracking System: Errors and deficiencies were promptly corrected to maintain data integrity.
+Weekly Governance System: Identified entry errors and minor deficiencies were promptly audited and corrected to maintain an uncompromised blanket of data integrity.

 |